erfanshayegani/erfanshayegani.github.io/_pages/about.md

 ## About me

-I'm a first-year PhD student at the Computer Science department of UC Riverside, where I am very fortunate to be advised by Prof. [Nael Abu-Ghazaleh](https://www.cs.ucr.edu/~nael/) and Prof. [Yue Dong](https://yuedong.us/).
+I'm a Second-year PhD student at the Computer Science department of UC Riverside, where I am very fortunate to be advised by Prof. [Nael Abu-Ghazaleh](https://www.cs.ucr.edu/~nael/) and Prof. [Yue Dong](https://yuedong.us/).

 My research interests are oriented toward Generative AI and Trustworthiness, particularly studying Large (Vision) Language Models (LLMs & LVLMs) and Multi-Modal Foundation Models with an emphasis on alignment, security, and reliability, all aimed at achieving scalability.
 I'm also investigating the parameter-efficient training and inference of Multi-Modal Models in multi-user scenarios for personalization purposes and exploring Retrieval Augmentation Generation (RAG) strategies to improve reasoning and reliability against adversaries.
 I am deeply passionate about integrating these intricate models into advanced systems with real-world applications.